On-Site Power Generation

 Caterpillar sponsorship is an option for this program.

 The value of student internships to the On-Site Power Generation major was outlined in an article by Claude T. Witts, instructor of diesel equipment technology, that was featured in the November/December issue of Powerline magazine, the flagship publication of the Electrical Generating Systems Association.

 Read more about the required internship.

 List of jobs via the College Catalog.

-According to the Bureau of Labor Statistics median hourly wages of mobile heavy equipment mechanics were $20.50 in 2010, with an annual wage of $42, 630.
-The lowest 10 percent earned less than $27,140, and the highest 10 percent earned more than $62, 630.
-Those with formal training should have very good job opportunities.
+According to the Bureau of Labor Statistics median annual wage for heavy vehicle and mobile equipment service technicians was $43,820 in May 2012.
+The lowest 10 percent earned less than $27,730, and the top 10 percent earned more than $62,960.

 View general transfer procedures via the College Catalog.